-The 1970 financial year covers 18 months.
+1The 1970 financial year covers 18 months.
+2Financial years adjusted to 12 months.
+3Estimate.
+4Enlarged Community,

-Up to the present the greater part of 68.
-Community resources earmarked for the common agricultural policy was used to support markets.
+68. Up to the present the greater part of Community resources earmarked for the Common Agricultural Policy was used to support markets.
 The proportion of structural expenditure represented by appropriations for commitment on Guidance account amounted between 1965 and 1974 to 10.4% of total EAGGF commitments and nearly 80% of it was earmarked for individual projects.
-The modest share of Community agricultural expenditure taken by Guidance is partly due to the fact that the Community budget finances the whole of the market support policy whereas it only contributes partially-most often 25%-to the financing of structural measures, most of which is borne by national budgets; however, the Council's delays in adopting the Commission's proposals on structural policy have played a decisive role in the slow development of the Guidance section.
+The modest share of Community agricultural expenditure taken by Guidance is partly due to the fact that the Community budget finances the whole of the market support policy whereas it only contributes partially - most often 25% - to the financing of structural measures, most of which is borne by national budgets; however, the Council's delays in adopting the Commission's proposals on structural policy have played a decisive role in the slow development of the Guidance section.

-The implementation, at present in progress, of the 1972 socio-structural Directives and the implementation of the Directive on hill farming and farming in certain other less favoured areas, open up new vistas and indicate that the structural side of EAGGF will be subject to rapid development.
+The implementation, at present in progress, of the 1972 socio-structural Directives and the implementation of the Directive on hill farming and farming in certain other less favoured areas, open up new vistas and indicate that the structural side of EAGOF will be subject to rapid development.

-Differences between actual expenditure and estimates
+(b) Differences between actual expenditure and estimates

-69. Though substantial, the differences between estimates and actual expenditure recorded during the initial period have no great significance for the future; indeed under the system of budget clearings through contributions which applied until 1970 the method of recording appropriations was totally different from the present method, in use since 1971, of advances offset in part by own resources.
+69. Though substantial, the differences between estimates and actual expenditure recorded during the initial period have no great significance for the future; indeed under the system of budget clearingsthrough contributions which applied until 1970 the method of recording appropriations was totally different from the present method, in use since 1971, of advances offset in part by own resources.
 The differences observed since then were fairly considerable in 1971 and 1973.
 In 1972 the budget was spent practically as submitted.
-In 1974 the overall
+In 1974 the overall limit was respected in spite of substantial variations which were reflected in very considerable transfers of appropriations.